osuosl/osuosl-pelican/content/services/opence.rst

     - See: https://hub.docker.com/r/nvidia/cuda/tags?page=1&page_size=&ordering=&name=-devel-ubi
   - CV-CUDA is disabled in DALI for ppc64le
   - Jax and Jaxlib packages not available for ppc64le CUDA
-  - Python 3.9 is no longer supported
-  - OSU drops support of EL7

 **Learn more**